microsoft/onnxruntime/docs/tutorials/accelerate-pytorch/pytorch.md

 grand_parent: Tutorials
 nav_order: 1
 ---
-# Inference with PyTorch
+# Inference PyTorch Models
 {: .no_toc }

 Learn about PyTorch and how to perform inference with PyTorch models.

-PyTorch dominates the deep learning landscape with its readily digestible and flexible API; the large number of ready-made models available, particularly in the natural language (NLP) domain; as well as its domain specific libraries.
+PyTorch leads the deep learning landscape with its readily digestible and flexible API; the large number of ready-made models available, particularly in the natural language (NLP) domain; as well as its domain specific libraries.

-With its growing ecosystem of developers and applications, this articles is a quick tour through inference with PyTorch.
-There are a number of different ways to perform inference with PyTorch; these are enumerated below.
+A growing ecosystem of developers and applications seek to use models built with PyTorch and this articles provides a quick tour of inferencing PyTorch models.
+There are a number of different ways to perform inference of PyTorch models; these are enumerated below.

 This article assumes that you are looking for information about performing inference with your PyTorch model rather than how to train a PyTorch model.